chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 ## Example

-Now that I have covered the basic idea about the integration design, we can look at some specific systems and how they are coupled.
+I have covered the basic idea about the integration design.
+We can now look at some specific systems and how they are coupled.
 Below is a simplified high level overview of some of the game's systems.
 Notice the directions of the arrows.
 An arrow from A to B means A has a one-way dependency on B.

 <p class="photo">
   <svg width="950" height="200" style="background: rgb(51, 84, 136)">